History of medicine: Humors

 There are numerous ways to treat a disproportion of the humors.
 For example, if someone was suspected to have too much blood, then the physician would perform bloodletting as a treatment.
-Likewise, if a person that had too much phlegm would feel better after expectorating, and someone with too much yellow bile would purge.
-Another factor to be considered in the balance of humors is the quality of air in which one resides, such as the climate and elevation.
+Likewise, if a person believed to have too much phlegm should feel better after expectorating, and someone with too much yellow bile would purge.
+Another factor to be considered in the balance of humors is the quality of air where one resides, such as the climate and elevation.
 Also, the standard of food and drink, balance of sleeping and waking, exercise and rest, retention and evacuation are important.
 Moods such as anger, sadness, joy, and love can affect the balance.
-During that time, the importance of balance was demonstrated by the fact that women lose blood monthly during menstruation, and have a lesser occurrence of gout, arthritis, and epilepsy then men do.
+During that time, the importance of balance was demonstrated by the fact that women lose blood monthly during menstruation, and have a lesser occurrence of gout, arthritis, and epilepsy than men do.
 Galen also hypothesized that there are three faculties.
 The natural faculty affects growth and reproduction and is produced in the liver.
 Animal or vital faculty controls respiration and emotion, coming from the heart.
-In the brain, the psychic faculty commands the senses and thought.
+In the brain, the psychic faculty commands the senses and thoughts.
 The structure of bodily functions is related to the humors as well.
 Greek physicians understood that food was cooked in the stomach; this is where the nutrients are extracted.
 The best, most potent and pure nutrients from food are reserved for blood, which is produced in the liver and carried through veins to organs.
 Blood enhanced with pneuma, which means wind or breath, is carried by the arteries.
 The path that blood take is as follows: venous blood passes through the vena cava and is moved into the right ventricle of the heart; then, the pulmonary artery takes it to the lungs.
 Later, the pulmonary vein then mixes air from the lungs with blood to form arterial blood, which has different observable characteristics.
 After leaving the liver, half of the yellow bile that is produced travels to the blood, while the other half travels to the gallbladder.
 Similarly, half of the black bile produced gets mixed in with blood, and the other half is used by the spleen.